 External Threat Intelligence

-Alpa Inamdar, Head of TPG Advisory, BNY Mellon, suggests that understanding the “combination of Security Incidents & Losses as well as External Threat Intelligence” will put TPRM programs in good stead.
+Alpa Inamdar, formerly with BNY Mellon Corporation, suggests that understanding the “combination of Security Incidents & Losses as well as External Threat Intelligence” will put TPRM programs in good stead.

 Supplier Risk Ranking